 The guide shows up and off we go.
 Juanita, a sturdy female German college student, a tall German middle aged man and me.
 The guide’s car is one of the smaller models Hyundai makes.
 We manage to fit into it and get out and in again at various viewpoints for Nazca and Paracas lines petroglyphs.
 These are designs on the surface of the desert made by removing rocks or adding rocks so the clear spaces between them are visibly distinct from the surrounding surfaces.

 Many of these patterns were made before Christ, but were unknown in modern times until the work of Maria Reiche, a German scientist.
-She spent decades measuring them and creating maps working ground level.
+She spent decades measuring them and creating maps working from ground level.
 They are more visible from the air and in recent years A Japanese scientist has mapped many more designs using drones.

 Nobody was aware of the Nazca lines when the Pan-American Highway was built so it goes right through the middle of some of the lines.
 Travelling to the overlook, towers and the Maria Reiche Museum required passing lots of freight trucks.
 The little Hyundai did surprisingly well with five occupants.